 Modern UI buttons are really diverse and can serve plenty of purposes.
-Typical and frequently used buttons which present an interactive zone, usually clearly marked out for visibility and having a particular geometric shape and often supported with the copy explaining what action will be fulfilled via this button.
+Typical and frequently used buttons which present an interactive zone are usually clearly marked out for visibility, having a particular geometric shape, and often supported with the copy explaining what action will be fulfilled via this button.
 Designers have to apply considerable time and effort to create effective and noticeable buttons that are naturally integrated into the general stylistic concept but are contrast enough to stand out in the layout.

 Let’s check the types of buttons widely used in mobile and web interfaces.

 A call-to-action (CTA) button is an interactive element of a user interface that’s aimed at encouraging a user to take a certain action.
-This action presents a conversion for a particular page or screen (for example buy, contact, subscribe, etc.), in other words, it turns a passive user into active.
+This action presents a conversion for a particular page or screen (for example buy, contact, subscribe, etc.), in other words, it turns a passive user into an active one.
 So, technically it can be any type of button that is supported with a call to action text.
-What differs it from all the other buttons on the page or screen is its engaging nature: it has to catch attention and stimulate users to do the required action.
+What differentiates it from all the other buttons on the page or screen is its engaging nature: it has to catch attention and stimulate users to do the required action.

 Here’s an elegant website design for a fashion store.
 As you can see, the interactive part of the layout is based on text buttons.
 Only the main CTA element is presented as an easily decoded button.
 All the others feature only copy in both header and tabs for offers.
 Such an approach supports the general light and minimalistic style of the webpage.

 This product page for the e-commerce website selling neon signs features a set of text buttons in the header, marking the actual one with the underline.